Turok: Son of Stone

 Turok: Son of Stone 2008

 It’s always interesting to me when I discover films that I previously hadn’t heard about across my nearly five years of running this site.
-I was vaguely aware of the Turok video game series from the late 90’s, but I never knew that it was based on a video game.
+I was vaguely aware of the Turok video game series from the late 90’s, but I never knew that it was based on a comic book.
 I also never knew that it was turned into an animated movie around the same time as the last installment of the game series in 2008.
 This film generally ignores most of the video game series and goes back to the roots of the comics to tell an origin story of sorts for Turok and his journey to the Land of the Lost more or less.
 It’s filled with plenty of blood and action, attempts at being culturally sensitive rather than playing into Native American stereotypes, but in the end it didn’t quite accomplish the most important thing that it should have done.
 It never really made Turok feel like a real character instead of an action hero stereotype.

 The film starts out in such a tonal disconnect from the rest of the movie.
 It opens on a young, playful trio modeled roughly after American natives.
 The two boys go chasing after the girl’s hair clip down the stream and randomly start splashing each other with water until they come across a few members of a rival tribe decked out in war paint.
 The leader tosses his tomahawk and Turok unexpectedly catches it before going into a berserker rage and killing all of the men.
 Not only that, but he gravely injures his brother when he goes to check on him after all the carnage as he’s still in a blood rage.
 It shifts from the playful tone to a weird bloodbath to a more dramatic moment as Turok is banished from the tribe while his brother cries out in pain.
 All without really giving any information about who Turok is as a character.
 There’s no explanation of why he has this skill at fighting, he even seemed surprised himself when he caught the tomahawk aimed at his head.
 It’s as if showing us is the only explanation needed, and we as an audience just have to go with it.